FOREX-Euro hits 3-1/2-mth low, stop-loss sales add to woe

 "There is a very real risk that over the next year or so, more and more countries will eject the current politicians and vote in pro-growth parties, and the austerity measures and trying to fix the budget blowouts will be thrown out the window," he said.

+With the latest troubles in the euro zone adding to concerns about tepid growth in the United States and China, traders have recently shunned risk-sensitive currencies such as the Australian dollar.

-The dollar dipped 0.1 percent against the yen to 79.84 yen .
-(Additional reporting by Hideyuki Sano in Tokyo and Reuters FX analyst Rick Lloyd in Singapore; Editing by Jacqueline Wong and Richard Pullin)
+The Australian dollar inched up 0.1 percent to $1.0066 , hovering near a low of $1.0021 hit earlier this week, its lowest level in more than four months.
+(Additional reporting by Hideyuki Sano in Tokyo and Reuters FX analyst Rick Lloyd in Singapore; Editing by Jacqueline Wong)

 * Files for secondary offering of up to $5.0 million - sec filing Source text for Eikon: Further company coverage: